normal910/Whatsapp-Bot/README.md

 # Whatsapp-Bot

-A Whatsapp-Bot that answers a certain contact, you can send a certain reply to a certain message, you can use your PC unhindered during the process.
+A Whatsapp-Bot that answers a certain contact, you can send a certain reply to the last message, the script will open a Browser window, you can minimize it, but DON'T CLOSE it

-**_Required Modules:_**
+**_Requirements:_**

 Selenuim